iotaledger/iota-wiki/internal/learn/wallets/firefly/faq-and-troubleshooting.md

 #### Can I change wallet names after I create the account?

 Yes.
-You can change your wallet name by clicking on the ellipses (three dots in a row) next to your wallet balance, giving you the "Customise wallet" option.
+You can change your wallet name by clicking on the ellipses (three dots in a row) next to your wallet balance, giving you the `Customise wallet` option.
 There, you can change the name of the wallet you are currently in.

-#### What is "resync wallet"?
+#### What is `resync wallet`?
 Why do I need it, and what happens when I resync my wallet?

 Resyncing your wallet starts a background task that makes sure all of your wallets are up to date; you would need it to ensure your wallet is correct so you can conduct the everyday functions of Firefly without issues.